What to expect

-Our Aftercare Line is open 24 hours a day, 7 days a week.
+Our team are available 24 hours a day, 7 days a week.
 If you have any questions or are unsure about anything please call 0300 333 68 28 (or +44 1789 508 210) and trained staff will help.
 During opening hours you can also call the clinic where you had your treatment for advice.

 Most women have some vaginal bleeding for around 1-2 weeks after a termination of pregnancy.
 It is best to use sanitary towels during this time to monitor the amount.

 You should expect the bleeding to be like a light menstrual period.
 You may also pass some small blood clots.
 In most cases the bleeding will then stop but you may experience spotting until your next period, which will normally happen about 4-6 weeks after the termination.
 Sometimes you may have a short episode of pain, with a gush of blood or a clot several weeks after the treatment - contact us if this continues.
 Some women will not experience bleeding until their next period is due.